 ## Housing Preferences

-Local Law 5 of 2026 establishes occupational preferences for affordable housing units in future developments.
+Local Law Introductory No. 5 of 2026 establishes occupational preferences for affordable housing units in future developments.
 Under the law, when a new development triggers the village's mandatory affordable housing set-aside, emergency service workers would receive first preference, medical workers second, and veterans third.

 The village Planning Board recommended that educators also be included.
-Healy said the Housing Action Council, which performed the research at no cost through a county shared services program, recently lost its longtime director and cannot currently take on the additional analysis.
-"They don't currently have the staff capability to do the research that they did for us previously," he said. {{quote:857}}
+Healy said the Housing Action Council, which performed the research at no cost, recently had a change in leadership and staff and cannot currently take on the additional analysis.

 The board held a public hearing on the law.
 No members of the public spoke.